Written by Stalac-Tate

 There are some misconceptions of sinkholes in different places of the world.
 Most have heard of sinkholes prominently in the news.
 However, the answer to why sinkholes sink slower in Wisconsin than in Florida is limestone.
-The difference lies in our geology, lies.
+The difference lies in our geology.
 In Wisconsin, the karst bedrock forms in dolomite, which is much less easily dissolved than the limestone that forms the karst bedrock in Florida.
 As a result, we have fewer and smaller voids and cavities in Wisconsin’s karst.
 The sinkholes are proportionally smaller as well.

 Before I get too far ahead, let’s talk about